jjaimealeman/wdb-get-good-with-git/users/jaime-aleman/readme.md

 ![this is me and my girls](my-kids-and-i.jpg)

-This is a reccent pic of my kids and I.
+This is a recent pic of my kids and I.

 Everything I do, I do for them 🥰